QuarkChain/goquarkchain/README.md

 ## Setup Environment Using Docker

-Using [pre-built Docker image](docker/Dockerfile), you do not need to setup development environment to run a cluster.
+Using [pre-built Docker image](docker/Dockerfile), you will have environment setup to run a cluster inside Docker container.

+Refer to [Docker docs](https://docs.docker.com/v17.09/engine/installation/) if Docker is not yet installed on your machine.

 Run the following commands to pull and start a container: